-Dyan Watson co-authors influential new book, Teaching for Black Lives.
+Dyan Watson co-edits influential new book, Teaching for Black Lives.

 “Teaching for Black Lives is a Handbook for all educators, students, and families who truly care about Blackness and the intersections of learning, teaching, and race.” - Dyan Watson